metrico/qryn-docs/docs/examples.md

 ## ** Log Stream selector **

-The log _stream selector_ determines which log streams should be included in your query and is represented by of one or more key-value pairs.
+The _stream selector_ block is always mandatory and determines which log streams should be included in your query using operators

 ```
 {app="clickhouse"}
 ```

-In this example, logs that have a label `app` matching `clickhouse` will be included in the results.
+In this example, logs that have a label `app` matching `clickhouse` will be included in the results

 ### Log Stream Selectors Operators

+The following label operators are supported in label selectors:

 * ```= : equals```
 * ```!= : not equals```